pingcap/community/logos/brand-guidelines.md

 # Do these awesome things

 - √ Use the TiDB logo to link to TiDB and PingCAP
-- √ Use the Mark in social buttons to link to your TiDB project
+- √ Use the TiDB logo in social buttons to link to your TiDB project
-- √ Use the TiDB logo to advertise that your product use TiDB as servise
+- √ Use the TiDB logo to show that you use the TiDB services
 - √ Use the TiDB logo in a blog post or news article about TiDB

-# Please don’t do these things
+# Never do these things

-- X Use the TiDB logo for your application’s icon
+- X Use the TiDB logo as your application's icon
 - X Create a modified version of the TiDB logo
 - X Integrate the TiDB logo into your logo
 - X Use any TiDB artwork without permission